Syntax Guide

 0

-Number of retries on failure.
-0 means no retries.
+Number of retry attempts on failure, 0 means no retry.

 lock